Carl Perkins: Legacy

 Perkins wrote his autobiography, Go, Cat, Go, published in 1996, in collaboration with music writer David McGee in 1996.
-Plans for a biographical film were announced by Santa Monica-based production company Fastlane Entertainment. was slated for release in 2009.
+Plans for a biographical film were announced by Santa Monica-based production company Fastlane Entertainment; it was slated for release in 2009.

 In 2004, Rolling Stone ranked Perkins number 99 on its list of the 100 Greatest Artists of All Time.

-Many of the Beatles' live shows were full of Rock 'N' Roll covers of Carl Perkins’s songs such as 'Everybody's Trying To Be My Baby', 'Matchbox' and 'Honey Don't'.

-His version of "Blue Suede Shoes" was included by the National Recording Preservation Board in the National Recording Registry of the Library of Congress in 2006.
+The National Recording Preservation Board included his version of "Blue Suede Shoes" in its National Recording Registry of the Library of Congress in 2006.

 The Perkins family still owns his songs.